purhya/vm-2017/README.md

 # vm-2017

 In 2017, I have worked with AngularJS and VueJS for a couple of years, but also met many problems.
-So I decided to implement a new library.
+So drawing from my experience I decided to implement a new library.

 This library contains 4k lines of codes, and focus on component implementation.
-It successfully uses **Proxy APIs** to track object properties.
+It uses **Proxy APIs** to track object properties.

 This library was used in a phone manager app, and some internal projects.